FluSightNetwork/cdc-flusight-ensemble/README.md

+---
+output:
+  word_document: default
+  html_document: default
+---
 # Guidelines for a CDC FluSight ensemble (2017-2018)

 ## Overview of CDC FluSight
 Starting in 20XX, the CDC has run the "Forecast the Influenza Season Collaborative Challenge" (a.k.a.
-FluSight), soliciting weekly forecasts of specific influenza season metrics from teams across the world during the influenza season.
+FluSight) each influenza season, soliciting weekly forecasts of specific influenza season metrics from teams across the world.
 These forecasts are displayed together on [a website](https://predict.phiresearchlab.org/post/57f3f440123b0f563ece2576) during the season and are evaluated for accuracy after the season is over.

 ## Ensemble prediction for 2017-2018 season
 Seen as one of the most powerful and flexible prediction approaches available, ensemble methods combine predictions from different models into a single prediction.
 In the upcoming 2017-2018 influenza season, the CDC intends to create and implement an ensemble model based on some or all of the submissions to the CDC 2017-2018 FluSight challenge.
 This document outlines a proposed framework for a collaborative implementation of an ensemble during this time.

 ## Overall Timeline

-April 1 2017: ensemble framework announced and disseminated July 1 2017: out-of-sample forecasts due to CDC October 2017: first real-time forecasts due to CDC April 2018: last real-time forecasts due to CDC
+ - April 1 2017: ensemble framework announced and disseminated
+ - July 1 2017: out-of-sample forecasts due to CDC
+ - October XX 2017: first real-time forecasts due to CDC
+ - April XX 2018: last real-time forecasts due to CDC
-Summer 2018: report/manuscript drafted summarizing the effort
+ - Summer 2018: report/manuscript drafted summarizing the effort

 ## Implementation details

 ### Eligibility
 All are welcome to participate in this collaborative challenge, including individuals or teams that have not participated in previous CDC forecasting challenges.

-### Submission contents
+### Submission: metadata file
 Each team will be required to submit a metadata file that includes

  - team name